Minghaom2/SymMaP/README.md

 pip install -e ./dso
 ```

+This will also install the required dependencies.

+### Data Generation

-you need to generate a dataset that includes the equations and their corresponding optimal preconditioning parameters.
+You need to generate a dataset that includes the equations and their corresponding optimal preconditioning parameters.
 As an example, we consider a second-order elliptic PDE preconditioned using the SOR method.

 Navigate to the data generation directory: